How to Challenge an Xactimate Estimate: A Step-by-Step Guide

 Step 4: Reference Verisk's Own Documentation

 Verisk publishes white papers and documentation on its pricing methodology, labor efficiency settings, overhead and profit, and depreciation.
-These documents are publicly available and can be used to hold the carrier accountable for how it uses the software.
+Key resources include:

 - Overhead and Profit White Paper: Confirms that general overhead is not included in unit pricing